hrfee/jfa-go-wiki/content/docs/bots/matrix.md

 * Select "Help & About" on the right, and scroll down to the Advanced section.
 * Click the dropdown next to "Access token", and copy the token.
 * In jfa-go, go to Settings > Matrix.
 Enable it, and paste the access token into the token box.
 Add your home server and user ID, then apply.

+## End-to-end encryption

+There is very experimental support for end-to-end encryption, however you must compile jfa-go manually to enable it with `make all E2EE=on`.
+After compilation, checking "Advanced settings" in Settings will show a toggle for it under the Matrix section.
+Receiving messages is currently broken, so the `!lang` command will not work for users.

+If you have any know-how on implementing this in any language (preferably with one of the `mautrix` libraries), help would be appreciated.